2021–22 Olympique Lyonnais Féminin season: Season events

 On 21 June, Olympique Lyonnais announced the signings of Christiane Endler to a three-year contract, and Daniëlle van de Donk and Signe Bruun to two-year contracts.

 On 23 June, Olympique Lyonnais announced the signing of Perle Morroni from Paris Saint-Germain on a contract until 30 June 2024.

 On 2 July, Olympique Lyonnais sold Nikita Parris to Arsenal for €80,000, with another €20,000 in addons.

 On 13 August, Olympique Lyonnais announced the signing of Emma Holmgren from Eskilstuna United on a contract until 30 June 2023.

-On 17 August, Olympique Lyonnais annoucned that Assimina Maoulida had been loaned to Issy until 30 June 2023, Lola Gallardo had left the club to re-join Atlético Madrid and that Katriina Talaslahti had left the club after her contract was terminated by mutual agreement.
+On 17 August, Olympique Lyonnais announced that Assimina Maoulida had been loaned to Issy until 30 June 2023, Lola Gallardo had left the club to re-join Atlético Madrid and that Katriina Talaslahti had left the club after her contract was terminated by mutual agreement.

 On 8 October, Kysha Sylla signed her first professional contract with Olympique Lyonnais until 30 June 2024.

 On 12 November, Olympique Lyonnais extended their contract with Grace Kazadi until 30 June 2023.

 On 6 December, Olympique Lyonnais extended their contract with Selma Bacha until 30 June 2025.

 On 4 January, Sally Julini extended her contract with Olympique Lyonnais until 30 June 2024, and then joined Guingamp on loan for the remainder of the season.

+On 31 January, Signe Bruun joined Manchester United on loan for the remainder of the season.

 On 31 January, Grace Kazadi joined Sevilla on loan for the remainder of the season.

 On 9 May, Wendie Renard extended her contract with Olympique Lyonnais until 30 June 2026.